Working at height: safety rules every tradesperson must know

 Scaffolding requirements

-Scaffolding must be erected, altered and dismantled by a competent person.
+Scaffolding must be erected, altered, and dismantled by a competent person.
 Key requirements include: guardrails at least 950mm high on all open sides; intermediate guardrails so no gap exceeds 470mm; toe boards at least 150mm high; safe access and egress; inspection by a competent person before first use, after any stability event, and at least every seven days; inspection records kept.
+It is crucial to ensure that scaffolding is erected on firm ground and is stable.
+Any movement or leaning could indicate a serious issue that needs immediate attention.

-Cherry pickers, boom lifts and scissor lifts operators must be trained, normally holding an IPAF certificate.
+Cherry pickers, boom lifts, and scissor lifts operators must be trained, normally holding an IPAF certificate.
 Before use: check ground conditions; carry out a pre-use inspection; wear a harness attached to the anchor point inside the platform; never lean over the guard rails.
+These platforms are incredibly useful for reaching high or awkward places but come with their own set of risks.
+Understanding the machine's load limits and operational guidelines is essential to maintain safety during use.

 Roof work

-For roof work you need edge protection when working near a roof edge; roof ladders or crawling boards on pitched roofs; covers or barriers over roof lights and openings; signs warning of fragile surfaces.
+For roof work, you need edge protection when working near a roof edge; roof ladders or crawling boards on pitched roofs; covers or barriers over roof lights and openings; signs warning of fragile surfaces.
 Do not assume a surface will bear your weight.
 Check before you step on any unfamiliar roof surface.
+Even flat roofs can have weak points, such as around drains or vents, that are not immediately apparent.
+Doing a thorough inspection before starting work can avert serious incidents.

 Competence and training

 You must be competent to work at height.
-For most trades this means formal training (PASMA for mobile towers, IPAF for MEWPs) combined with on-the-job experience.
+For most trades, this means formal training (PASMA for mobile towers, IPAF for MEWPs) combined with on-the-job experience.
 If you send workers to work at height, check their competence before they start.
+Competence is a blend of training, experience, and understanding of the specific job requirements.
+Regular refresher courses can help keep skills sharp and up-to-date with the latest safety practices and technologies.

 Risk assessments